lardenoije/Omixer/README.md

 * Unless the lab is fully automated, long, randomized sample lists translate poorly into the wet lab.
 This monotonous presentation of sample layouts is unintuitive and this can result in errors and mixups.
 * The randomization process is inherently unclear in many publications, and may even not be reproducible depending on the code used.
 Some studies may have more or less effective methods of randomization, and this variability is rarely described in papers.

-To combat these problems, we developed **omix** - an R package for multivate randomization and reproducible generation of sample layouts.
+To combat these problems, we developed **omixr** - an R package for multivate randomization and reproducible generation of sample layouts.

 ## The Workflow ##

-Using a sample list input, omix will generate the specified number of randomized sample lists (default: 10,000).
+Using a sample list input, omixr will generate the specified number of randomized sample lists (default: 10,000).
 It can handle paired samples, keeping these adjacent but shuffling their order.

 These lists are then combined with plate layouts, which can be selected from commonly used setups or custom-made.
 Explicitly masking wells is possible if, for example, you are sharing plates with another study.